The Hofstra Gonfalons

 The gonfalon of Hofstra College of Liberal Arts and Sciences carries the seal of the province of Friesland, the original home of the Hofstra family.
 The fishtail below the seal has the colors of Hofstra, blue and gold, at the left and right, and the colors of the college, white for arts and gold for sciences, through the center.

 The gonfalon of the School of Education carries the seal of the province of Groningen.
-The colors of Hofstra, blue and gold, trim the gonfalon, while the light blue of education is the enter color.
+The colors of Hofstra, blue and gold, trim the gonfalon, while the light blue of education is the center color.

 The gonfalon of the Frank G. Zarb School of Business carries the seal of the province of Gelderland.
 The University colors of blue and gold trim the gonfalon, with the traditional “drab” filling the center stripe of the fishtail.